 In 2016, our Fellowship embarked on the “Our Shared Future” building enhancement project and undertook a capital campaign to fund it.
 This included detailed assessments of our Fellowship’s needs for expanded social hall space, and multiple upgrades to our existing building.
 As part of this, we used various Fellowship-wide processes to insure maximal inclusiveness.
-At the beginning of this process, a Building Design Team was appointed by our Board of Trustees, and they have been working diligently with a skilled architect and the congregation to develop a plan.
+At the beginning of this process, a Building Design Team was appointed by our Board of Directors, and they have been working diligently with a skilled architect and the congregation to develop a plan.

-We are now in the second year of our three-year capital campaign, in which we invite you to consider a Capital Campaign pledge (above and beyond your annual pledge) to help to fund our building enhancement.
+We are now in the third year of our three-year capital campaign, in which we invite you to consider a Capital Campaign pledge (above and beyond your annual pledge) to help to fund our building enhancement.

 Building Enhancement Project Updates and History